1937 FA Cup final

 The 1937 FA Cup final was contested by Sunderland and Preston North End on 1 May 1937 at Wembley.
 It was the 62nd FA Cup Final and the first to be played in May.
 The match took place eleven days before the coronation of George VI and Queen Elizabeth, who were the guests of honour.

-Sunderland won 3–1, with second-half goals by Bobby Gurney, Raich Carter and Eddie Burbanks.
-Frank O'Donnell's goal had put Preston ahead shortly before half-time.
+Sunderland won 3–1, with Frank O'Donnell's goal putting Preston ahead shortly before half-time and secured by second-half goals from Bobby Gurney, Raich Carter and Eddie Burbanks.
 It was the first time Sunderland had won the FA Cup.
 Preston returned the following year to beat Huddersfield Town in the final.
 Their team in both matches included Bill Shankly, who went on to win the Cup twice more as manager of Liverpool.